-• Last Trade Price: The Last Trade Price is the price of the latest TES trade which has been approved by all parties.
+- Last Trade Price: The Last Trade Price is the price of the latest TES trade which has been approved by all parties. - Last Trade Quantity: The Last Trade Quantity is the quantity of the latest approved TES trade in the instrument.